jasoncalora/serviceitplus/events/wp-content/plugins/wpforms-lite/readme.txt

 Because every other WordPress contact form builder plugin requires you to build your contact form from scratch.
 The truth is it's often not necessary to create a contact form completely from scratch unless you really want to.

-Whether you're looking to create a simple contact form, request a quote form, donation form, payment order form, registration form, or a subscription form, we have a form template for you inside our contact form builder.
+Whether you're looking to create a simple contact form, marketing form, request a quote form, donation form, payment order form, registration form, or a subscription form, we have a form template for you inside our contact form builder.

 WPForms comes with <a href="https://wpforms.com/features/form-templates/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">pre-built form templates</a> to help you save time.
 You can add, remove, or re-arrange fields as necessary.

+See <a href="https://wpforms.com/demo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">150+ Pre-Made WPForms Form Template Demo</a>

 = Mobile Ready, SEO Friendly and Optimized for Speed =